 - On/Off Blocks – Can be switched on or off, granting access to new areas.

 - Rock Blocks – Large bricks that require multiple hits to destroy.

-- Piranha Creeper Vines – Travel along a set path that’s fully customizable.
+- Piranha Creeper – Travel along a set path that’s fully customizable.

-- Parachutes – Can be attached to enemies and possibly other items, causing them to fall at a slower speed.
+- Parachutes – Can be attached to enemies and objects to make them fall at a slower speed.

-- ‘Cat Suit’ Bell Power-Up – Found in Super Mario 3D World, allows Mario to climb walls.
+- ‘Cat Suit’ Power-Up – Found in Super Mario 3D World, allows Mario to climb walls.

 - Short Pipes

 - Climbable fences

 - Ant Trooper (Super Mario 3D World)

 - Porcupuffer (Super Mario World)